 Our Work in Nicaragua

-The Center for Development in Central America (CDCA) is a project of the Jubilee House Community, Inc., (JHC), a non-profit organization.
-It has 501(c)(3) status in the U.S. and International Mission status in Nicaragua.
+The Center for Development in Central America (CDCA) is a project of the Jubilee House Community, Inc., (JHC), which has 501(c)(3) status in the U.S. and International Mission status in Nicaragua.

-Our goal is to work in partnership with communities and cooperatives to facilitate empowerment.
+The CDCA’s goal is to work in partnership with communities and cooperatives to facilitate empowerment.
 This enables them to find their own solutions to the problems they identify and connects them with resources to solve their problems.
-Our job is not to tell others what to do, but to first listen to the needs and then respond as we are able.
+The place of the CDCA’s staff is not to tell others what to do, but to first listen to the needs and then respond as we are able, in conjunction with the communities and cooperatives.

 The CDCA’s mission is to enable communities to become self-sufficient, sustainable, democratic entities.

-In 1994, our work began in Ciudad Sandino, the most densely populated city in Nicaragua, and one of the poorest.
+In 1994, the CDCA’s work began in Ciudad Sandino, the most densely populated city in Nicaragua, and one of the poorest.
 Ciudad Sandino has long been the dumping ground for refugees from natural disasters and violence.
-Invited to work with the poor in Ciudad Sandino, we work in four main areas, integrating appropriate technology into each of them.
+Invited to work with the poor in Ciudad Sandino, the CDCA works in four main areas, integrating appropriate technology into each of them.

 These areas are: